DevOps in PowerShell automation

 For example, the PowerShell team itself maintains an extensive set of tests to verify their codebase.
 To create those tests, they mostly use Pester - the most known and widely used mocking and test framework for PowerShell.
 With Pester, you can implement unit, integration, acceptance and infrastructure testing and even describe your business test cases in Gherkin.

-Alongside with testing your PowerShell code, Pester can also help you to understand how much of your code is covered by tests, i.e., perform a code coverage analysis, so you can see what commands weren’t executed during the test runs.
-Having these results in hand, it is possible to implement quality gates in your build process so that build will automatically fail if the overall code coverage percentage drops below a certain acceptable level.
+Alongside testing your PowerShell code, Pester can also help you understand how much of your code is covered by tests, i.e., perform a code coverage analysis so you can see what commands weren’t executed during the test runs.
+Having these results in hand, it is possible to implement quality gates in your build process so that the build will automatically fail if the overall code coverage percentage drops below a certain acceptable level.

 The results of test executions and code coverage analysis can be saved to files and published as pipeline artifacts in your CI tool.
 For example, in Azure Pipelines, you can use the Publish Test Results task to publish Pester output for test results in NUnit format and the Publish Code Coverage Results task for Pester code coverage results in JoCoCo format.